 <bean id="simpleUuid" class="org.apache.camel.support.SimpleUuidGenerator" /> <camelContext id="camel" xmlns="http://camel.apache.org/schema/spring"> <route> <from uri="direct:start" /> <to uri="mock:result" /> </route> </camelContext>

-java.util.concurrent.atomic.AtomicLongand increase the ID for every call by one.
+java.util.concurrent.atomic.AtomicLongand increases the ID for every call by one.
 Starting with 1 as the first id.

-org.apache.camel.impl.engine.DefaultUuidGenerator- This implementation use a fast unique UUID generation that is cluster safe (similar to uuid generator in ActiveMQ)
+org.apache.camel.impl.engine.DefaultUuidGenerator- This implementation uses a fast unique UUID generation that is cluster safe (similar to uuid generator in ActiveMQ).
+This is the default implementation in use by Camel.